gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.2.20.2/2.2.20.3 (November 15, 2022) =
+* Fix - A nonce field has been added to debug tools code for increased security
+* Fix - The "Fix language mismatch" function now functions exactly the same way in Polylang as it does in WPML

 = 2.2.20.1 (October 31, 2022) =
 * Fix - Security fix for BAC vulnerability found in the debug function that allowed unauthorized removal of single URIs